 PROXY FORM CDS Account No

 (Before completing this form please refer to the notes below) No. of units held

-I/We (F full name in block letters
+I/We (Fu ull name in block letters)

 I.C No./Co.No.: of

+(full address) being a unitholder(s) of

-HEKTAR REIT hereby appoint the following person(s):- • , 3
+HEKTAR REIT hereby appoint the following person(s):-

-Name of proxy, NRIC No., Address & Contact No. No. of units to be represe ented by proxy
+Name of proxy, NRIC No., Address & Contact No. No. of units to be represe nted by proxy

 1

 2

-as my/our proxy to attend on my/our behalf at the unitholders' 12 th A fully virtual basis at the Broadcast venue at The Boardroom of Hekta No. 1 Jalan Dutamas 1, 50480 Kuala Lumpur on Thursday, 25 Apri proxy is to vote as indicated below:- ar Asset Management Sdn Bhd, D1- · U3-10, Solaris Dutamas
+as my/our proxy to attend on my/our behalf at the unitholders' 12 th A nnual General Meeting ("AGM") of the Company to be held

-Dated this day of 2024

-on Seal of Unitholder(s)